lloricode/ci-capstone/README.md

 # [ci-capstone](http://ci-capstone.lloricmayugagarcia.com/)
 ## A Thesis project made by using [CodeIgniter](http://codeigniter.com).

-This project will be updated including the client side after our proposed project gets approved by our instructor.
+The project description will be updated including the client side after we proposed a project and gets approved by our instuctor.

 ## Frameworks used